Fanmade/laravel-bitwise-trait/README.md

 $table->unsignedSmallInteger('status'); // maximum of 17 different values
 $table->mediumInteger('status'); // 3 byte -> maximum of 24 different values
 ```
 You get the idea.
-Most times, you probably only need an unsigned tinyInteger :)
+Most times you probably only need an unsigned tinyInteger :)

 There are only a few use-cases, but you can add as many fields as you like.

 Include the Trait in your model like this: